woossi0/suite/docs/usermanual/source/apps/plugincreate/action.rst

         }
       }

    .. todo:: Is "raising" the correct word here?
-How exactly is this code doing the raising?
+How/where exactly is this code doing the raising?

-   .. todo:: It doesn't seem very likely that a new layer would be added at the same time as drawing a box.
-Why go into detail on this specific edge case?

 #.
 Since these functions depend on more classes from OpenLayers and GeoExt, more dependencies are needed.
 Add the following to the :file:`src/app/app.js`: